 During the flowering period, dead heading the flowers or removing the flower spikes will prolong flowering.
 Cut back Salvia in the spring when the fresh shoots appear.

-Plant Salvia in an area of the garden which is dry and with a good amount of sunshine.
-The leaves and plants are often aromatic, making them attractive to bees.
 Illustrated above are some of the most popular and widely available varieties available and typical garden types of Salvia.

 Salvias also look great in a mixed border and are good companion plants to many of our popular garden plants.

-Ideas about different types of Salvia for the garden
+Types of Salvia for the garden

 Far left is Salvia patens 'Cambridge Blue' a lovely shade of blue and this variety has the RHS garden merit award, always a good indicator when selecting a plant to grow.
 This Salvia grows to about 75 cms and is a great addition to a sheltered border.
 It is H3 hardy, which means only down to -5 and so may need winter protection.

-The centre image is a more upright Salvia which is a strong, almost iridescent blue, Salvia × sylvestris 'Mainacht' very attractive to bees and it will tolerate light and limited dappled shade.
+The centre image is a more upright Salvia, which is a strong, almost iridescent blue, Salvia × sylvestris 'Mainacht' very attractive to bees and it will tolerate light and limited dappled shade.
 If cut back after the first flowering, it may produce a smaller second flush in late summer.
 Removing the flower spikes will keep the plant flowering.

 In most parts of the UK, Salvia is hardy and easy to grow.
 Select a variety with a H rating suitable for your garden and plant in a sunny spot and in well-drained soil.